comtrya/comtrya/docs/src/files-and-directories.md

 This action will change the user and group owner of a file.

-*Note: In order to utilize this, must run comtrya as root*
+*Note: In order to utilize this, must run comtrya as root.
+Also both a user and group need to be specified.*

 | Key    | Type    | Optional | Description                    |
 |:-------|:--------|:---------|:-------------------------------|